ekspla/Read-Symbian-SportsTracker-file/README.md

 ## TODO
 - A few unknown field in the track points.
 - Support for heart rate in track log files of the new version (example files needed).
+- A test for a file in the West or South hemisphere.
+These scripts were only tested for the real files in the North-East quadrant.

 ## Reference
 - [Sports Tracker - Wikipedia](https://en.wikipedia.org/wiki/Sports_Tracker)